 Monitor and Update Security Measures

-Continuously monitor your data wiping practices and update security measures as needed.
+Continuously monitor your data-wiping practices and update security measures as needed.
 Stay informed about emerging threats and technological advancements in data security.
-Regularly review and enhance your data wiping policies to mitigate risks and protect organizational data effectively.
+Regularly review and enhance your data-wiping policies to mitigate risks and protect organizational data effectively.

 Maintain a Chain of Custody

 Establish a chain of custody for devices undergoing data wiping.
 Document the movement and handling of devices from the moment they are identified for wiping until the process is completed.
 Maintain strict control over access to devices.
-Make sure that only authorized personnel handle sensitive information during the data wiping process.
+Make sure that only authorized personnel handle sensitive information during the data-wiping process.

 FAQs